Last updated on 24th January 2022

 Unfortunately, there’s no free option here.
 It’s simply $9 per intro video.
-Or you can gain full access to all of Placeit’s templates and get unlimited downloads with a monthly subscription of $29, which you can cancel anytime.
-If you pay for the whole year upfront you can save 71%, with your subscription working out at $8.25 a month.
+Or you can gain full access to all of Placeit’s templates and get unlimited downloads with an annual subscription of $89.69.

 There’s no free version of Ivipid.
 Instead, it works on quite a confusing credits system.
 Essentially, the more credits you buy into the higher the resolution your intro video will be.
 So for $1.99 you can buy 200 credits, which will entitle you to one measly 270p video – just about the lowest definition you can get.
 If you’re willing to spend $6.99, you’ll get full 1080p quality.

 IntroCave is an intro maker that lets you pick from hundreds of base video templates that you can use to add in your own content and render it for downloading.

 These templates are nicely designed and more akin to traditional logo reveal style of videos.
 They’re categorised either by common industry areas or by their duration.

 Depending on the base video, you can either input just your logo, text (if you haven’t got a logo), or both.
 IntroCave templates feature an existing backing track, which you can change using their library of audio tracks or by uploading your own MP3 or WAV file.